a-n-irwin/Subtitle-Synchronization/README.md

 1. The user has to determine the magnitude of adjustment
 2. The software is built under the assumption that the subtitle:
    a.
 Follows the SRT file standard
    b.
-The time interval each caption takes to be displayed is appropriate.
+The time interval each caption takes to be displayed(that is, the time it spends
+      on screen before it goes off) is appropriate.